 A simple homemade tomato sauce is wonderful to have in your collection of “go-to” recipes.
 One of my favorites is marinara sauce.
-The secret to a really great tasting one is to add a little sugar.
+The secret to a really great-tasting one is to add a little sugar.
 Cooked tomatoes can taste a little flat and acidic.
 This small amount of sugar adds the perfect amount of sweetness and enhances the flavor.
 Either fresh or canned tomatoes work for this recipe.
 Check below for tips on using canned tomatoes.
 I’m making it skinny by adding just a small amount of olive oil and serving this yummy sauce over fiber-packed whole grain spaghetti.
-Each serving has 306 calories, 7 grams of fat, 9 grams of fiber and 8 Weight Watchers POINTS PLUS.
+Each serving has 306 calories, 7 grams of fat, 9 grams of fiber, and 8 Blue WW Freestyle SmartPoints, and 9 Green.

 Prep Time: 15 minutes

 4 pounds ripe tomatoes (8 cups) peeled and chopped or 2 (28 oz) cans tomatoes, see prep tips

 1½ teaspoons salt (if using canned tomatoes cut the salt in half)

 12 ounces whole-grain or whole wheat spaghetti, cooked and drained